hivesolutions/appier/readme.md

 Simple WSGI based framework for easy REST API creation.
 It aims at creating simple infra-structure for the consulting work that is being developed by the Hive Solutions team.

-This project should be used together with the [Appier Extras](https://github.com/hivesolutions/appier_extras) project to provide a simple and fas framework for the creation of "admin" based projects.
+This project should be used together with the [Appier Framework Extras](https://github.com/hivesolutions/appier_extras) project to provide a simple and fas framework for the creation of "admin" based projects.

 ## Example